 This benefit slide ought to be written to answer the key question around which the sales presentation revolves – Why Change? or Why Us?
-We call this the value proposition and it helps us in three ways:
+We call this the value proposition – for more great insights on writing value propositions, take a look at this article.
+Value propositions help us in three ways:

 - The advantages or benefits are stated early enough to be noticed

 - The agenda is now audience-focused, not product-focused

 - By showing a slide with the benefits multiple times during your presentation, you help your audience to remember your key points